purgatoryforcookies/stackZ/docs/docs/Configuration/widgets.md

 ## Docker

 Docker widget lists all the containers you have and their current state.
 You can start and stop containers, and see some additional information about them in the tooltip.
 Containers are also searchable from the CMD+K menu.
-There are no actions for them.

 Right-clicking tooltip card's file icon copies the file location of the docker-compose.yaml file (if it exists).